 The student learns United States tax laws pertaining to preparation of individual federal income tax returns and supporting schedules and forms.
 Emphasis is on a variety of individual taxation issues, researching federal tax code and current professional readings.
 The impact of taxes on decision-making is considered as well.
-Prerequisites: ACC 111, ACC 112.
+Prerequisites: ACC 111, 112 with C or better.